lsst/dp1_lsst_io/docs/processing/index.rst

 Source detection and measurement
 ================================

-Generates the catalogs of measurements for detected sources.
+Generates catalogs of detected sources and measurements of their properties.

 .. toctree::
     :maxdepth: 1